bvssvni/piston-workspace/README.md

 ./build.sh
 ```

+The script will spend 3-8 minutes to build all the libraries.

 ## Piston symlink files

 A symlink file allows you to rebuild Piston without needing to copy the '.rlib' files each time.